-- a.
-Refueling of hand equipment with be allowed within 100 feet of wetlands or streams when secondary containment is used.
+- 9. Construction materials, including fuels, will not be stored within 100-feet of any surface water or wetland system, unless no alternative is available.
+If no alternative is available, the Environmental Inspector will ensure appropriate protection measures for spill prevention and control are implemented.
+This may include but is not limited to temporary secondary containment as specified in the SPCC (Appendix K) (BMP Document Section 19.2). - 10.
+In accordance with the amended CC 114, in general, and to the maximum extent practicable, refueling equipment, storage mixing, or handling of open containers of pesticides, chemicals labeled "toxic," or petroleum products will not be conducted within 100 feet of a stream or waterbody or wetland.
+Requirements for refueling within 100 feet of wetlands or streams will be allowed under certain circumstances identified below. - a.
+Refueling of hand equipment will be allowed within 100 feet of wetlands or streams when secondary containment is used.
 Secondary containment will be constructed of an impervious material capable of holding the hand equipment to be refueled and at least 110% of the fuel storage container capacity.
 Fuel tanks of hand-held equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Crews will have sufficient spill containment equipment on hand at the secondary containment location to provide prompt control and cleanup in the event of a release. - b.
 Refueling of equipment will be allowed within 100 feet of wetlands or streams when necessary to maintain continuous operations and where removing equipment from a sensitive area for refueling would increase adverse impacts to the sensitive area.
 Fuel tanks of such equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Absorbent pads or portable basins will be deployed under the refueling operation.
 In addition, the fuel nozzle will be wrapped in an absorbent pad and the nozzle will be placed in a secondary containment vessel (e.g., bucket) when moving the nozzle from the fuel truck to the equipment to be refueled.
 All equipment operating within 100 feet of a wetland or stream will have sufficient spill containment equipment on board to provide prompt control and cleanup in the event of a release. - c.
-Field personnel and contractors shall be trained in spill response procedures, including the deployment and maintenance of spill response materials. - 20) Water will be pumped from dewatering operations into a temporary straw bale or silt fence barrier or filter bag to settle suspended silt material prior to discharge.
-Direct discharge of sediment laden water to state and/or federally regulated wetlands and to streams and stormwater systems will be avoided (CC 114j).
+Field personnel and Contractors shall be trained in spill response procedures, including the deployment and maintenance of spill response materials.